Ghetto: Black or African-American ghettos

 A commonly used definition of a ghetto is a community distinguished by a homogeneous race or ethnicity.
 Additionally, a key feature that developed throughout the post-industrial era and continues to symbolize the demographics of American ghettos is the prevalence of poverty.
 Poverty constitutes the separation of ghettos from other, suburbanized or private neighborhoods.
 The high percentage of poverty partly justifies the difficulty of emigration, which tends to reproduce constraining social opportunities and inequalities in society.

 The term ghettos has been commonly used for some time, but ghettos were around long before the term was coined.
 Urban areas in the U.S. can often be classified as "black" or "white", with the inhabitants primarily belonging to a homogenous racial grouping.
 This classification can be traced back as early as the year 1880 as African Americans were living in their own neighborhoods.
 Sixty years after the American civil rights movement of the 1950s and 1960s, most of the United States remains a residentially segregated society in which black people and white people inhabit different neighborhoods of significantly different quality.

-Many of these neighborhoods are located in Northern and Western cities where African-Americans moved during the Great Migration (1914–1970), a period when over a million African-Americans moved out of the rural southern United States to escape the widespread racism of the South; to seek out employment opportunities in urban environments; and to pursue what was widely perceived to be a better quality of life in the North and West, such as New York City, Detroit, Cleveland, Chicago, Pittsburgh, Los Angeles, Oakland, Portland, and Seattle.
-This perception did not end up being reality as many had hoped and dreamed.
-1919 started race wars in Northern states and specifically in Chicago.
-These racist attacks directed at blacks were extremely violent, they included the likes of bombing African Americans’ homes and killing of many other innocent blacks.
-These attacks were given the name the Red Summer because of the time period and brutal murders of mainly African Americans.
+Many of these neighborhoods are located in Northern and Western cities where African Americans moved during the Great Migration (1914–1970), a period when over a million African-Americans moved out of the rural southern United States to escape the widespread racism of the South; to seek out employment opportunities in industrial cities; and to pursue what was widely perceived to be a better quality of life in the North and West, such as New York City, Detroit, Cleveland, Chicago, Pittsburgh, Los Angeles, Oakland, Portland, and Seattle.
+African Americans found they had to struggle with white ethnic groups in Northern and Midwestern cities; many of them more recent European immigrants.
+Often they were restricted to areas of older and poor housing in the new cities where they settled.